Suguis/pmdrc-randomizer/README.md

 ## Building

-You can build the program by running the `build.sh` script.
+You can build the program by running the `build.sh` script on Linux, or `build.ps1` on Windows.
 You need to have the `pyinstaller` package.
 Install it with `pip3 install pyinstaller`.
 A zip will be generated in the same directory as the build script.